nodejs/node/doc/api/async_hooks.md

 Called after the resource corresponding to `asyncId` is destroyed.
 It is also called asynchronously from the embedder API `emitDestroy()`.

-*Note:* Some resources depend on garbage collection for cleanup, so if a reference is made to the `resource` object passed to `init` it is possible that `destroy` will never be called, causing a memory leak in the application.
+Some resources depend on garbage collection for cleanup, so if a reference is made to the `resource` object passed to `init` it is possible that `destroy` will never be called, causing a memory leak in the application.
 If the resource does not depend on garbage collection, then this will not be an issue.

 ##### `promiseResolve(asyncId)`